 If you have an implied consent hearing coming, or need to schedule one, contact our office.
 We are happy to schedule the date of the hearing and we regularly conduct administrative hearings for our clients.

 Please keep in mind that Oregon DUII law can and does change at any time.
-While we make efforts to keep only the most up to date information on our website, and on the Oregon DUI FAQ, the current state of affairs may have changed.
+While we make efforts to keep only the most up to date information on our website, and on this Oregon DUI FAQ page, the current state of affairs may have changed.
 It is always best to speak with a well-qualified attorney regarding your rights and your unique situation.